Unified discontinuous Galerkin scheme for a large class of elliptic equations: Test problems

 and $\displ^\phi=0$ in cylindrical coordinates $\{r,\phi,z\}$.
 Here $\besselJ_0$ and $\besselJ_1$ are Bessel functions of the first kind, and $\tilde{p}(k) = \frac{1}{2\pi} e^{-(k r_0 / 2)^2}$ is the Hankel transform of the laser-beam profile.
 We evaluate these integrals numerically at every collocation point in the computational domain to determine the analytic solution.

-To obtain numerical solutions to the thermal noise problem we DG-discretize the equations of linear elasticity~\eqref{eq:elasticity_fluxform} on a cylindrical domain with height and radius~$R$, employing the strong compact DG operator~\eqref{eq:dg_op_compact_strong}.
+To obtain numerical solutions to the thermal noise problem we DG discretize the equations of linear elasticity~\eqref{eq:elasticity_fluxform} on a cylindrical domain with height and radius~$R$, employing the strong compact DG operator~\eqref{eq:dg_op_compact_strong}.
 Since the stress~$T^{ij}=-\tensor{\dgF}{_{\!\displ}^i^j}$ is the negative primal flux in the elasticity equations~\eqref{eq:elasticity_fluxform} we impose \cref{eq:laserbeam} as a Neumann-type boundary condition on the base of the cylinder at $z=0$.
-We impose the analytic solution~\eqref{eq:halfspacemirror} as Dirichlet-type boundary conditions on the remaining external boundaries of the domain, i.e.\ on the base at $z=R$ and on the mantle at $r=R$.
+We impose the analytic solution~\eqref{eq:halfspacemirror} as Dirichlet-type boundary conditions on the remaining external boundaries of the domain, i.e., on the base at $z=R$ and on the mantle at $r=R$.
 These boundary conditions mean that we solve for a finite cylindrical section of the infinite half-space analytic solution~\eqref{eq:halfspacemirror}.
 We choose a penalty parameter of~${C=100}$ for this problem to eliminate variations in the discretization error arising from curved-mesh contributions to the penalty~\eqref{eq:penalty} at high resolutions. \Cref{tab:elasticityparams} summarizes the remaining parameters we use in the numerical solutions.

 \Cref{fig:elasticity_domain} illustrates the cylindrical domain.
 It is refined more strongly toward the origin~$\bm{x}=0$ where the Gaussian laser beam applies pressure.
-The refinement is both anisotropic and inhomogeneous, leading to non-conforming element boundaries with different polynomial degrees on either side of the boundary, multiple neighbors adjacent to an element face, or both.
+The refinement is both anisotropic and inhomogeneous, leading to nonconforming element boundaries with different polynomial degrees on either side of the boundary, multiple neighbors adjacent to an element face, or both.
 Specifically, elements facing the top-layer cuboid or the interface between top and bottom layer are matched two-to-one, and wedge-shaped elements have two additional angular grid points.
-Therefore, the elements facing the cuboid are both p-nonconforming and h-nonconforming in the top layer, and p-nonconforming in the bottom layer.
-The elements facing the layer interface are h-nonconforming.
+Therefore, the elements facing the cuboid are both $p$~nonconforming and $h$~nonconforming in the top layer, and $p$~nonconforming in the bottom layer.
+The elements facing the layer interface are $h$~nonconforming.